clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

 # Goals

 In today's computer lab you will experiment with simulated evolution and look at a simple model of the evolution of communication.
-The goals are to
+The goals of this lab are:
 \begin{itemize}
-\item Better understand the concepts of genotype, genotype space, fitness, fitness landscape, selection, mutation, selection-mutation balance, frequency dependent selection;
+\item to better understand the concepts of genotype, genotype space, fitness, fitness landscape, selection, mutation, selection-mutation balance, frequency dependent selection;
-\item See how these concepts can be formalised in a computer program;
+\item to see how these concepts can be formalised in a computer program;
-\item Appreciate both the power and the limits of natural selection.
+\item to appreciate both the power and the limits of natural selection.
 \end{itemize}

 # Simulated Evolution

-In the first part of this computer lab we will simulate the evolution of a (DNA) string under a particular fitness function, for which we will use the programming language \texttt{R}.
+In the first part of this computer lab, we will use the programming language \texttt{R} to simulate the evolution of a (DNA) string under a particular fitness function.
-First, we will start the interface for this programming language, and load the required packages:
+First, we will launch the interface for this programming language, and load the required packages:

 \begin{itemize}
-    \action First, start R or R-studio, depending on your operating system and preferences.
+    \action Start R or R-studio (depending on your operating system and preferences).
     \action Install the package stringr by typing \verb|install.packages("stringr")|.
 As you (probably) have no rights to install the package globally, the computer will ask you if you want to install the package in a personal library, click okay and accept the default settings.
 If nothing seems to happen, it could be that the pop-up window appeared below another window.
     \action Load the library \texttt{stringr} by typing \texttt{library(stringr)} in the console.
 \end{itemize}

-We will represent DNA strings as a sequence of the letters 'A', 'G', 'C' and 'U'.
+We will represent DNA strings (the \textit{genotype}) as a sequence of the letters 'A', 'G', 'C' and 'U'.
 In \texttt{R}, you can generate a random sequence of 10 of these letters using the following command:\begin{itemize}
         \item[] \begin{verbatim}sample(c('A','G','C','U'), size=10, replace=TRUE)\end{verbatim}
 \end{itemize}